Ghost3yte/Ghost3yte.github.io/_tabs/about.md

 - **Exploit education**: breaking down the why behind techniques, not just the steps

 ## contact
-Student, not expert!
+Student, not an expert!
 If you spot a mistake or want to discuss a challenge, I'm always open to it.